Code-Institute-Submissions/cumbrian-kayaking/README3.md

  - Looking for activity holidays
  - Interested in  learning to kayak
- - Who want to improve their      kayaking skills
+ - Or who want to improve their      kayaking skills
- - Those who want short outdoor breaks in a beautiful setting
+ - Who want short outdoor breaks in a beautiful setting

 .Users are deciding  ( quickly ) whether they are sufficiently interested to ask for more details.